kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-and-secure-workload-with-certificate.md

 This tutorial shows how to expose a workload with mutual authentication using Kyma's mutual TLS Gateway.

-The tutorial may be a follow-up to the [Set up a custom domain for a workload](./apix-02-setup-custom-domain-for-workload.md) tutorial.

 ## Prerequisites

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
 To deploy or create one of those, follow the [Create a workload](./apix-01-create-workload.md) tutorial.